-We designed the new TRRP gait based on our prior experience, however, these changes may cause the parameters inherited from BO-RRP to be suboptimal.
-Therefore, we run another round of Bayesian optimization to optimize control parameters further, a technique that has demonstrated effectiveness in handling complex robot-terrain interactions [20], [21].
+take another round of Bayesian optimization to optimize control parameters further, a technique that has demonstrated effectiveness in handling intricate robot-terrain interactions [16], [17].
 Operating efficiently on systems with low sampling rates, BO treats the objective function as a stochastic function without making any assumptions by assigning a prior probability distribution using a Gaussian process.
 Over multiple iterations, the outcomes of function evaluations update the priors to create a posterior distribution, continuing until converging to the maximum of the objective function.

-The Bayesian optimization is initiated with TRRP so that the gait parameter search starts near a relatively successful gait.
+The Bayesian optimization is initiated with TRRP so that the gait parameter search starts around a relatively successful gait.
 The Bayesian optimization is performed for 30 experiment episodes on a 25° granular slope and we omitted the results ending in failure.
 The open-loop gaits are set to run for 60 cycles taking about 2 minutes.
-The turning trials are initiated at a body orientation of 0° and the objective function is set to be 90° in the counterclockwise direction to the world frame.
+The turning trials are initiated at a body orientation of 0° and the objective function is set to be 90° in the counterclockwise direction with respect to the world frame.
 We tracked the body orientation, and after each experiment, we updated the objective function to be the achieved turning angle.
 BO primarily varied the sweep range of the rear wheels, the spin direction, and the speed of all wheels as well as the extension/retraction range of wheel-leg appendages.
 The optimization search space is illustrated in Fig. 1C.